 - chef's knife (for chopping any add-ins)

-Homemade chocolate bars will stay fresh in the fridge for up to 2 weeks, or frozen for up to 2 months--just make sure to store them in an airtight container.
-I don't recommend storing homemade chocolate at room temperature especially in warmer climates, as it does melt easily once it's warmed.
+Homemade chocolate bars will stay fresh in the fridge for up to 2 weeks, or frozen up to 2 months.
+I don't recommend storing homemade chocolate at room temperature as it does melt easily once it's warmed.
+(This is especially true in warmer climates.)

-You can experiment with using slightly less honey if you like your dark chocolate more on the bitter side rather than semi sweet side (I'd recommend ¼ cup of honey as a starting place).
-If it's not sweet enough when you do a taste test simply add a little more honey and keep mixing and testing.
+You can experiment with using slightly less honey if you like your dark chocolate more on the bitter side.
+I'd recommend ΒΌ cup of honey as a starting place.
+If it's not sweet enough when you do a taste test simply add a little more honey.
+Then, keep mixing and testing until it's perfect for you.

-You can make chocolate at home by melting cacao butter and mixing it with cacao powder, some sugar or honey, a little vanilla and a pinch of sea salt.
-You'll want to chill your homemade chocolate for at least 45-60 minutes in the fridge to let it solidify.
+You can make your own chocolate bars at home by melting cacao butter and mixing it with cacao powder, some sugar or honey, a little vanilla and a pinch of sea salt.
+You'll want to chill your homemade chocolate in a mold for at least 45-60 minutes in the fridge to let it solidify.

-Basic dark chocolate ingredients consist of raw cacao powder (or unsweetened cocoa powder), cacao butter or food grade cocoa butter, a sweetener such as cane sugar or honey, a little vanilla, and a bit of salt to balance flavors.
+Basic chocolate ingredients consist of raw cacao powder (or unsweetened cocoa powder), cacao butter or food grade cocoa butter, a sweetener such as cane sugar or honey, a little vanilla, and a bit of salt to balance flavors.
+Additionally, you can add chopped nuts, dried fruit or extra sea salt for variety.

 Yes; you can substitute coconut oil for cacao/cocoa butter.
 The result won't be quite as creamy, but it will still be very tasty.